hashhashu/separable-notes/README.md

 * separableNotes syncMdWithSrc
   * export notes in markdown file(in .vscode/sepNotes.md)
   * in generated markdown file, you can go to src file by click ctrl+(left button)
+##### menu commands
+* separableNotes NoteIt
+  * Add Comment or Remove Comment
+* separableNotes openSepNotes
+  * for quick open sepNotes file

+##### about src file and sepNotes file sync
+* when you edit src file, content can be synced with sepNotes file and vice versa.

 #### Configuration
 **noteId** can be configurated to identify the line which should be detached(default is SEPNOTES).